 Never a frown, with golden brown.

-All the hotel’s drinking spaces make for Insta-worthy backdrops, whether you’re propping up the bar on the jungly roof terrace, sipping delicately amid the columns and curtains of the café, or absconding to an intimate banquette behind La Plume’s bar counter.
-There’s wine, of course, the good stuff, as the French do; and the English mixologist has liquored the competition with his cocktail concoctions.
-Try the fiery Lady Rose with chilli-infused vodka and rose elixir; the citrusy Chimera with gin, limoncello chartreuse and lime; the Oriental Fragrance with Iranian-black-lemon-infused gin, vermouth, Amaro and bergamot liqueur; or the Black & Wild Old Fashioned with Maker’s Mark bourbon, angostura bitters and sugar.
+All the hotel’s drinking spaces make for Insta-worthy backdrops, whether you’re propping up the bar on the jungly roof terrace, sipping delicately amid the columns and curtains of the Kitchen, or absconding to an intimate banquette behind La Plume’s bar counter.

 Mais oui, whether you’re too cosy to move come evening, wake up hungry or come in after hours and could devour a club sandwich, the hotel’s got you covered.